BStevOC/Data-analytics/README.md

 # Data-analytics
-Portfolio for my career as data analyst
+Portfolio for my career as data scientist

 # Projects